American Museum of Natural History: Climate Change

 About the Pedagogy

-- This animation is a compelling way to visualize the dynamics of Earth's atmosphere over recent years.
+- The animations and videos present a compelling way to visualize the dynamics of Earth's atmosphere over recent years.

 Technical Details/Ease of Use